iotaledger/access-server/iota/policy-server/README.md

 Published port numbers must match corresponding port numbers in `config` files.

 ## 3. Start
-You must have installed `Docker` on your sistem in order to run all servers.
-You also have to have running and accessible IRI node.
+Install `Docker` on your sistem in order to run all servers.
+It is also required to have running and accessible IRI node.

 To start all servers (rest, tcp and database) just run:
 ```bash